Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Low-budget Orge servers can run on software RAID.
 Beside purchasing the right disks [#]_, one should consider determining which partitions should be mirrored (data only, or all, including problematic cases as ``/boot``), on which actual connectivity (disks may or, preferably, may not share a bus).

-.. [#] At least three hard disks are needed for RAID 5, preferably from different manufacters to avoid simutaneous failures, with same size and similar performances.
+.. [#] At least three hard disks are needed for RAID 5, preferably from different manufacturers to avoid simultaneous failures, with same size and similar performances.
 A fourth disk can be useful as a spare disk, to reduce the vulnerability after a failure occurred.

 Beyond the set-up of the RAID array, some prior training is welcome to know exactly what should be done to recover after the crash of a disk, lest the data of the newly inserted spare disk overwrites the surviving ones, instead of the other way round.